Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Look for some of the more than 200 bird species sighted on Aguni Island while admiring traditional homes surrounded by limestone walls amidst a unique landscape formed by volcanic activity millions of years ago.

 The clarity of the water in the ocean here is world-class, and the colour of the ocean is known as ‘Kerama blue’.
 Various tropical fish swim between colourful coral reefs.
 The underwater scenery is spectacular and lures scuba divers from around the world, though is equally appealing for snorkellers.
-Visit the observatories on Tokashiki Island, Zamami Island, Aka Island, and Geruma Island to enjoy magnificent views.
+Visit the observatories on Zamami Island and enjoy magnificent views.
 Swim, snorkel, scuba dive and kayak from the pristine beaches of largely undeveloped islands that receive few visitors.
 Where a translucent aquamarine sea is populated with tropical fish and turtles with vividly coloured coral reefs and deep drop-offs favoured by scuba divers.

 Admire the star-filled night sky with the benefit of little light pollution from the Astronomical observation tower on Hateruma Island.
 Hateruma is the southernmost inhabited island of Japan.
 The name Hateruma Island is said to be the etymology of ‘the island of the uruma (coral reef) on the edge’.